Chest Tubes Nursing Care

 What do you do if you see a clot then?
 If the clot is located in the drain system tubing, simply replace the system.
 Attach a new Pleur-evac® or Atrium® system and remove the affected tubing.
 If that doesn’t resolve the problem, notify the provider.
 Chest tubes can also become kinked inside of the patient, so the provider may order a chest x-ray to confirm proper tube placement (2).

 Loss of Suction.
 Ensure that the drain tubing is securely attached to the wall suction regulator and that the tubing is unclamped.
 The regulator should be turned on.
-Check that the suction dial on the drain system is set to the appropriate suction setting.
+Check that the suction dial on the drain system is set to the appropriate suction setting and that the suction is continuous, not intermittent.
 If all connections are appropriate, the wall regulator or drain system is malfunctioning and should be replaced.
 Maintaining appropriate suction is critical, as too little suction will prevent lung re-expansion, while too much suction can damage lung tissue (9).

 Drain System Malfunction.
 The best course of action is to replace the drain system and re-assess the problem.
 If it was truly an issue with the drain system it should resolve by replacing it.